Waboodoo/HTTP-Shortcuts/docs/scripting.md

 const myCookieValue2 = response.getCookie('MyCookieName2');
 ```

-If you need more details about a cookie (e.g. it's expiration timestamp) you can use `response.headers['Set-Cookie']` to read out the cookie headers directly.
+If you need more details about a cookie (e.g. its expiration timestamp) you can use `response.headers['Set-Cookie']` to read out the cookie headers directly.

 ### Errors